robertorcosta/azure-docs.pt-br/articles/azure-vmware/concepts-monitor-repair-private-cloud.md

 ## <a name="what-azure-vmware-solution-monitors"></a>O que a solução do Azure VMware monitora

-A solução Azure VMware monitora as seguintes condições de falha no host:
+A solução Azure VMware monitora as seguintes condições no host:

 - Status do processador
 - Status da memória